 (1) Contract Provision.
 When a contract is to contain an option for renewal, extension, or purchase, notice of such provision shall be included in the solicitation.
-Exercise of the option is always at the hospital's discretion only, and not subject to agreement or acceptance by the contractor.
-A written record indicating the need for this shall be made and put in file.
+Exercise of the option is always at the territory's discretion only, and not subject to agreement or acceptance by the contractor.

 (2) Exercise of Option.
-Before exercising any option for renewal, extension or purchase, the Hospital Administrator should attempt to ascertain whether a competitive procurement is practical, in terms of pertinent competitive and cost factors, and would be more advantageous to the hospital than renewal or extension of the existing contract.
-A written record of the Hospital Administrator's findings and determination shall be made and maintained as part of the contract file.
+Before exercising any option for renewal, extension or purchase, the Procurement Officer should attempt to ascertain whether a competitive procurement is practical, in terms of pertinent competitive and cost factors, and would be more advantageous to the territory than renewal or be more advantageous to the territory than renewal or extension of the existing contract.
+A written record of the Procurement Officer's findings and determination shall be made and maintained as part of the contract file.